Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 #@CLASS: SwRecordLayoutGroup
 #@CLASS: SwRecordLayoutV
 #@CLASS: SwTextProps
+#@CLASS: DataTypeMap
+#@CLASS: DataTypeMappingSet

-textual strings (cid:100) An ApplicationPrimitiveDataType[constr_1093] Definition of DataType of category STRING shall have a swTextProps which determines the arraySizeSemantics and swMaxTextSize. (cid:99)()
+[constr_1093]Definition of textual strings (cid:100) An ApplicationPrimitiveDataType[constr_1093] Definition of DataType of category STRING shall have a swTextProps which determines the arraySizeSemantics and swMaxTextSize. (cid:99)()

 [TPS_SWCT_01488] ApplicationPrimitiveDataType shall be interpreted as a string of a particular encoding (cid:100) To indicate that an ApplicationPrimitiveDataType shall be interpreted as a string of a particular encoding it shall reference swDataDefProps.swTextProps.baseType and the only attribute of the referenced SwBaseType relevant for this purpose is the BaseTypeDirectDefinition.baseTypeEncoding. (cid:99)()

 Figure 5.8: Specification of textual strings
+Table 5.11: SwTextProps

 [TPS_SWCT_01127] Byte array with variable size (cid:100) SwTextProps can be used to define byte arrays of variable size. (cid:99)(RS_SWCT_03182, RS_SWCT_03181)